rwanyoike/tolon-browser-extension/README.md

 This is necessary to be able to:

 - To find out which tab is currently active.
-- To query the page url.
+- To query the page URL.

 ### Chromium